mfigand/api/README.md

 # API PROJECT

-Api base project with JWT, Device, Pundit, JSONSchema and RSpec.
-All containerized an ready to be use with whatever api project.
+Containerized Api base project with:

+- Authentication base on JWT.
+- Role policies managed by Pundit.
+- Contracts ensurement with JSONSchema.
+- Automated tests with RSpec.
+- Code smell and style checking with reek and rubocop.

 ## Install steps